andrewagrahamhodges/man_ads_java_less_client/README.md

 Ubuntu 18.04 LTS -> Tested and All OK

-### Microsoft Windows
+### Microsoft Windows (32 and 64 Bits)

-Windows 7 in 32 and 64 bit -> Tested All OK
+Microsoft Windows 7 Professional  -> Tested All OK

-Windows 8 in 32 and 64 bit -> Not tested yet
+Microsoft Windows 8 -> Not tested yet

+Microsoft Windows 10 Professional -> Tested All OK

-Windows 10 in 32 and 64 bit -> Tested All OK
+Microsoft Windows 10 Home -> Tested All OK

 ### OSX